anthonykulis/cps176/loops_and_files/10-27-in-class-lab.md

 ### Ex 5

-Write an `for` loop that starts at 1, incrementing infinitely, that stops when the scoped counting variable becomes negative.
+Write a loop that starts at 1, incrementing infinitely, that stops when the scoped counting variable becomes negative.
 Explain why that happens.